jacksonh1/slim_conservation_scoring/README.md

     - capra/singh
   - generate "proteome" from orthodb in first step of pipeline
   - add optional link to odb database to get uniprot 2 odb id mapping
+  - annotate msa's with organism names
+  - add a parameter to specify which steps of the pipeline to run

 # Table of Contents
 - [Table of Contents](#table-of-contents)